-- Turn on power supply. - Access the flue sample point (see above) and insert a calibrated combustion analyser (approximately 65mm) inside the flue sample test point. - · Turn on gas supply. - Ensure that the heater is set to "Standby" or "O" on the front switch
+- · Turn on power supply. - · Access the flue sample test point (see above) - Insert a calibrated combustion analyser (approximately 65mm) inside the flue sample test poin - · Turn on gas supply - Ensure that the heater is set to "Standby" or "O" on the front switch. - The heater GUI display to used to operate the top heat engine unit, when commissioning (see next page for details)